world-class/REPL/software/README.md

 - :cloud: [Gist](https://gist.github.com/) (from GitHub) - *"Instantly share code, notes, and snippets."*
 - :cloud: [Ideone](https://ideone.com/) - *"Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages."*

+### Crossplatform Compatibility
+- :start [Wine](https://www.winehq.org/) - *"Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD."* (Android, Linux, macOs)
 ### Data compression - sending bunch of files and reducing their size
 - :star: [Free data compression software](https://en.wikipedia.org/wiki/Category:Free_data_compression_software)